 Abateraninkunga ba Sholi (“Sholi”) Cooperative, meaning “Mutual Assistance,” is located in Muhanga district, Southern Province, in the center of Rwanda, about halfway between Kigali and Lake Kivu.
 Established in 2008, Sholi has been producing coffee for nearly a decade, and the Cooperative’s name speaks to its members working together to improve both their coffee and the greater community.
 Sholi was borne out of a women’s association called “Kundwa”, which means “love” in Kinyarwanda.
-The Cooperative received its Fairtrade certification in 2015 and Rainforest Alliance certification in 2016.
-In 2017, Atlas imported Sholi’s inaugural shipment to the U.S., and in 2018 we’re thrilled to be bringing in even more of their delicious coffee.
+Today, nearly half of Sholi’s members are women, including two of the five board members.
+In addition to coffee trees at the farm level (which average ~410 per female member), the women’s association has two communal plots for harvesting and producing coffee.
+The first site has 2,356 trees, and the second 3,960 trees (as of Feb 2021).

 With over 400,000 trees already planted, Sholi has continued to invest in its long-term agriculture, planting 18,000 trees in 2016 and 30,000 additional trees by the end of 2017.
 Coffee processing at Sholi is similar to other coffee cooperatives in Rwanda, although each has its minor variations.
 After coffee cherries are delivered to the washing station, the coffee is pulped and dry-fermented for 18-24 hours, then rinsed.
 A4 (lowest grade) is dried and sold to the local market.
 The three higher grades (A1, 2, 3) are soaked for another 24 hours before washing.
 The wet parchment is hand-picked on covered raised beds before being moved to the drying beds.